The collection of 30 sayings of the wise men conclude. And the Other Sayings of the Wise begin.

 NIV translation: So don’t go to war without wise guidance; victory depends on having many advisers.

 victory depends on having many advisers.
-Some Christian leaders as a sort of modern-day Moses or Paul: large and in-charge, totally in-tune with the movement of the Holy Spirit, surrounded by lesser people whose job is to “follow.”
+Some Christians see their leaders as a sort of modern-day Moses: large and in-charge, totally in-tune with the movement of the Holy Spirit, surrounded by lesser people whose job is to “follow.”

-Such people act as though they are unimpeachable.
+Such people act as though they are infallible.
 However, that is not the biblical model.
 In this verse we see that a leader needs advisors.

 VERSE 7.
 Wisdom is too high for a fool: he doesn’t open his mouth in the gate.